Should you purchase flood insurance?

 A storm can inundate your home with storm surge or flash flooding.
 Standard homeowners and renters insurance generally will not cover flood or storm surge damage.
 You will need flood insurance to protect you against losses due to flooding or storm surge.

 An easy way to obtain flood insurance is through the federal government.
 The federal government provides a subsidized flood insurance program known as the National Flood Insurance Program (NFIP).
 The program is administered by the Federal Emergency Management Agency (FEMA).
 If you reside in a high-risk flood zone, purchasing flood insurance is a wise choice.

 There is a chance you may already be insured under a flood policy.
 Because of certain government regulations, if your home or business is located in a FEMA designated high-risk flood zone and you purchased your property with the help of a mortgage through a federally regulated and/or insured mortgage lender, your home will be required by law to carry flood insurance.
 You can find out if your property is in a floodplain by visiting FloodSmart.gov.

 How to make a flood or storm surge insurance claim?

-What is the claims process like with flood claims?
+What is the claims process like?

 If you are a resident or business owner in a designated area that has sustained flood losses, you may be entitled to FEMA assistance.
 You can apply by registering online at www.DisasterAssistance.gov or by calling 1-800-621-FEMA (3362).
 Additionally, you can apply for federal disaster relief benefits, which come in the form of low interest loans.